lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 ```

 The `fold/for` form defines an intermediate result `num` that is
-initially 0 and then for each hex character, multiplies the
+initially 0 and then for each hex character in the input `hstr`,
-intermediate result by 16 and adds to it the base-10 representation of
+multiplies the intermediate result by 16 and adds to it the base-10
-that hex character, as computed by `hex-char->num`.
-The
+representation of that hex character, as computed by
-`hex-char->num` function converts a hex character to a number by
+`hex-char->num`.
+The `hex-char->num` function converts a hex character
-computing the position of the character in the `HEX-CHARS` constant
+to a number by computing the position of the character in the
-string, or throws an error if the input character is not valid
+`HEX-CHARS` constant string (or throws an error if the input character
-hex.
-Note that `hex-char->num` accepts both upper and lowercase hex
+is not valid hex).
+Note that `hex-char->num` accepts both upper and
-characters.
+lowercase hex characters, and uses `anycase=?` to compare characters
+for equality.

 Let's see what the (hex) Bitcoin address from
-[this Bitcoin Wiki article][bwiki:addr]) is in base-10 (the above code
+[this Bitcoin Wiki article][bwiki:addr] (step 8) is in base-10 (the
-is saved to a file `base58.rkt` with `hex-str->num` exported):
+above code is saved to a file `base58.rkt` with `hex-str->num`
+exported):

 [bwiki:addr]: https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses "Technical background of version 1 Bitcoin addresses"